ArvidAnderson/Electron-CryptoPrices/README.md

 # Glanze @ Crypto

 This is small project is an application made for have a quick glanze at the crypto prices.
 You can select from different cryptos which then will be added to your watchlist.
 The application saves your added crypto to a json file using the [electron-store](https://github.com/sindresorhus/electron-store) module.
 The json file is located in your userdata directory for example on windows in your appdata folder.

+## Security

 This is by no mean the right way to create your application as it uses the old nodeIntegration: true which is a security risk, even tough it dosen't matter on this program it should not be used.

+## Theme

+The application is following an "apple" color theme using the dark Blue and Grey6 palette [apple colors](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/) rgb.

-# TDL
+## TDL

 - Add refresh prices function, right now it's only refreshing prices on restart